 RTSB Community Alignment for Reading Excellence (CARE) Preschool

 When standards, assessments and observations are strongly aligned they bring clarity to the education system by providing a coherent set of expectations for students and educators.
-To date, RTSB assessments and observations concretely represent an alignment of the standards from child care/preschool through first grade, providing a target upon which teachers can focus their instruction.
-Using classroom instruction that follows the standards and is informed by progress monitoring, formative assessments and observations, teachers can effectively prepare their students for the year-end evaluations.
+RTSB's continuum of assessments and observations concretely represent an alignment of the standards from child care/preschool through first grade, providing a target upon which teachers can focus their instruction from the beginning to the end of their time with their students - building on what has come before and preparing them for success at the next level of their education and growth.
+Using classroom instruction that follows the standards and is informed by progress monitoring, formative assessments and observations, teachers can effectively prepare students for their next level of education.

 RTSB's alignment to the standards also ensures that our assessments and observations are a trustworthy source of data.
 A study of an assessment's degree of alignment to the standards can serve as evidence of validity.
 A valid assessment produces data that can be interpreted as demonstrating a student's achievement in the skill area which the assessment covers.
 Alignment can also increase an assessment's reliability and the capability of producing consistent measurements of student achievement.